Naming your blog is one of the most important decisions you’ll make when you’re just starting out.

 In fact, high end companies will even pay big bucks to naming strategists (yes, it’s a thing) to make sure they get their company name, domain name, brand name, and tagline right.

 You may not have upwards of $5,000 to pay an expert to name your blog, but don’t get discouraged.
 There are several strategies you can employ to come up with not only a creative blog name, but a name that drives results.
+And, you can always get some terrific blog name ideas from a blog name generator.

 This post will present 10 step-by-step ways to come up with blog name ideas on your own, so you can hit the ground running and drive traffic to your new blog immediately.